Australia

 As if you needed another reason to explore Tasmania, we’ve got one that might just bump the Apple Isle to the top of your bucket list.
-The Northern Lights AKA the jewel in every intrepid traveller’s crown puts on a stunning display in the Arctic Circle, but since we won’t be making tracks up there anytime soon, we'll let you in on a pretty special secret.
+The Northern Lights AKA the jewel in every intrepid traveller’s crown puts on a stunning display in the Arctic Circle, but the good news is you don't have to travel that far for goosebump-inducing skies.

-The Southern Lights is the Northern Lights incredible southern sibling which dazzles Tasmania’s skies throughout the winter months.
-This natural spectacle brings visitors flocking and sends photographers into a frenzy, but it remains a well-kept secret that Tasmania might just be the best vantage spot to view the Southern Lights.
+The Southern Lights (also known as the Aurora Australis) is the Northern Lights incredible southern sibling which dazzles Tasmania’s skies throughout the winter months.
+This natural spectacle draws crowds and sends photographers into a frenzy—yet it remains a well-kept secret that Tasmania may be one of the best places on Earth to witness the Southern Lights.
+Itching to get there?

-Here’s everything you need to know about the Southern Lights.
+Here’s everything you need to know about the Southern Lights in Australia.

 What Are The Southern Lights?